BioinformaticsClubPurdue/BCP-Website/content/blog/knn-from-scratch/index.md

 Sci-Kit Learn has a very similar implementation of K-Nearest Neighbors that you can use on your own to do this much quicker.

-The main takeaway is that even a simple model can work on a dataset with a lot of features, and that you can do it yourself.
-You can use this on whatever dataset you want, and see if it's a good fit.
+The main takeaway is that even a simple model can work on a dataset with a lot of features.
+Creating a powerful model doesn't always have to be complex.